TheProlog/prolog-services-replace_content/README.md

 #### `#convert`

-Inserts marker tag pairs, if specified (see `#markers`), in the source content at the specified end­points, converting from Markdown to HTML, and then replacing the content between the marker tag pairs with the `#replacement_content`, then ensures that the resulting HTML is valid and well-formed.
+Inserts marker tag pairs, if specified (see `#markers`), in the source content at the specified end­points, and then replaces the content corresponding to the original endpoints (whether or not bounded by marker tag pairs) with the `#replacement_content`, then ensures that the resulting HTML is valid and well-formed.
 If no `#markers` were specified, removes them from the resulting HTML before assigning it to the `converted_content` attribute.

 If the conversion was successful in all respects, returns `true`; else returns `false` and sets internal `errors` describing the failure which aborted the conversion.